Free: Healthy Freezer Meals Recipe EbookGet It Now

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 In a large bowl, add the marinade ingredients and stir until combined.

 Add chicken to the marinade bowl and coat the chicken on all sides.
 Cover with plastic wrap.
 Allow to marinate in the refrigerator for 1-2 hours, or overnight if you have time.

 Preheat the oven to 400 degrees F (204 degrees C).

 Transfer the pan to the oven and cook for an additional 25-35 minutes, until the chicken is cooked through (time will vary depending on the size of your chicken legs).
 For the juiciest results, cook until it reaches an internal temperature of 170 degrees F (recommended for juicy dark meat).

 Last Step: Leave A Rating!

-Serving size: 1 chicken leg
+Serving size: 1 chicken leg quarter

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.